ivboh/most_affordable_destinations_data_scientist/README.md

 ---
 # Future work:

 ### take other factors into consideration:
-amenities, crime, school and weather
+Weather for example since not everybody can survive the Texas summer.
+Other factors like amenities, crime and school district rating.

 ### study the correlation of key words:
-job qualification, responsibilities and companies to find the most deployed technologies
+Job qualification, responsibilities, companies and industry to find a correlation.

 ---
+# Acknowledgements:
-# Acknowledgements: I'd like to thank Joseph Gartner, Dan Rupp and Brent Goldberg for their guidance, feedback and technical support for this project.
+I'd like to thank Joseph Gartner, Dan Rupp and Brent Goldberg for their guidance, feedback and technical support for this project.

 # Web app:
 TBA